-10. CHILDREN'S RIGHTS: Children that have been told about children's rights (anywhere: in the family, at school either by other people) shown significant higher scores in subjective wellbeing.
+10. CHILDREN'S RIGHTS: Children that have been told about children's rights (anywhere: in the family, at school either by other people) shown significant higher scores in subjective well-being.
 That is also the case of children reporting to have heard about the Convention on the Rights of the Child.
 These results are a challenge to reach those children that report not to have heard about their rights and the Convention.
-11. PARTICIPATION: Results show that children being heard and participating at higher levels, score significantly higher in subjective well-being.
-However, percentages of children answering very much agree to any of these items, are rather low, particularly in relation to actions initiated by their municipality.